Emergency Funds Grant

 “This emergency fund for me was timely and helpful.
 It was at a stage in my life when financial difficulties occurred.
 Having a small emergency fund like this seems insignificant yet, when a student is broke this means a lot.
 If the service wasn’t here I probably would have to drop out and work until I had enough resources....
 Thanks a million!”

 * Priority is given to institutions located in the states of: Alaska, North Dakota, South Dakota, Wyoming, Montana, Hawaii, Idaho, Nebraska, Minnesota, Nevada, Arizona, Utah, and New Mexico.
-Post Secondary Institutions ONLY can now download the Emergency Fund Grant application.
+Post Secondary Institutions ONLY can download the Challenge Grant application, but at this time, we are not accepting new applications.
+Please contact RaeAnne Schad at 866-866-8642 or email@example.com if you have any questions.
 If you are a Native American student in need of emergency assistance, please talk to your on-campus advisor.

 NOTE: The Emergency Fund Grant application is due no later than May 15.